Chacabamba District

+View from the Choras - Huánuco road part of the district of Chacabamba and the homonymous town.

 Chacabamba District is one of eight districts of the province Yarowilca in Peru.

 Ethnic groups

 The people in the district are mainly indigenous citizens of Quechua descent.
 Quechua is the language which the majority of the population (65.39%) learnt to speak in childhood, 34.40% of the residents started speaking using the Spanish language (2007 Peru Census).